humbertovarona/driftViewer/README.md

 driftViewer allows selection and analysis of drifter trajectories from the PhOD/AOML/NOAA dataset.
 This dataset is provided in SQLite database format and is current up to 2022, these data are the same as those available on the official NOAA site located at:

 https://www.aoml.noaa.gov/phod/gdp/interpolated/data/subset.php

+This version automatically downloads the global shoreline and river dataset

+Processing and assembly of the GSHHG data:

+Wessel, P., and W. H. F. Smith (1996), A global, self-consistent, hierarchical, high-resolution shoreline database, J. Geophys.
+Res., 101(B4), 8741–8743, doi:10.1029/96JB00104.

 # How to install